tnb918/javaClass/README.md

 # class exercises
-some basic class exercises based on Java
+Some basic class exercises based on Java